“Oh, the places you’ll go!” – Dr Seuss

 I had a quick look around Ziggy and the documentation and the deal was done.
 All very civilised and friendly.
-Mike had cooked lovely breakfast for us, so we ate a hearty meal, before Mike led me (driving Ziggy) to a campsite that Mike had booked for me for two nights, in order that I could get used to Ziggy and be close at hand if there were any issues.
+Mike had cooked a lovely breakfast for us, so we ate a hearty meal, before Mike led me (I was driving Ziggy) to a campsite that Mike had booked for me for two nights nearby, in order that I could get used to Ziggy and be close at hand if there were any issues.

 As it happened, I had no issues at all with Ziggy and spent a warm and comfortable night.
 I therefore decided that I did not need to stay the extra night and booked out of the campsite in order to head for my daughter’s place in Billing, Northampton.

-I had researched the Bilbao ferry and the Chunnel prices and concluded that the Bilbao ferry was only £77 more than the Chunnel AND I would have 1000 Kms less travelling to do AND that was without tolls,( although I had decided against doing toll roads in Ziggy anyway), to get back home in the south of spain.
-As it transpired, this was a very lucky choice, as it was the time when the Gilets Jaune (Yellow Jackets) demonstrations were at their worst in France and people were being held up for hours.
+I had researched the Bilbao ferry and the Chunnel prices and concluded that the Bilbao ferry was only £77 more than the Chunnel AND I would have 1000 Kms less travelling to do AND that was without tolls (although I had decided against doing toll roads in Ziggy anyway), to get back to my home in the south of spain.
+As it transpired, this was a very lucky choice, as it was the time when the Gilets Jaune (Yellow Jacket) demonstrations were at their worst in France and people were being held up for hours.